 1916/17 – The first constitutions and Bylaws of the Manitoba Optometric Society are approved by membership.

 1920 – The Optometry Act is amended to require all “holders of certificates” to become members of the Manitoba Optometric Society, incorporating the Society, requiring a Council of 5 members, and requiring a one-year apprenticeship under a Manitoba optometrist before beginning practise.

-1925/26 – “College of Optometry of Ontario” is established, a 2-year optometric course affiliated with the University of Toronto.
+1925 – “College of Optometry of Ontario” is established, a 2-year optometric course loosely associated with the University of Toronto.

 1941 – Canadian Association of Optometrists (CAO) is established, and would be incorporated and formalized through a federal Act in 1948.

 1941/42 – Formal offer of services to armed forces as part of the war effort.

 1952 – College of Optometry of Ontario begins its first 4-year Doctor of Optometry program, graduating its first OD degree class in 1956.

 1967 – College of Optometry of Ontario is dissolved to establish the School of Optometry at the University of Waterloo.